xpack/hello-world-template-xpack/README.md

 #### Scriptable mode

 When used in non-interactive environments, it is possible to pass all required data on the command line.
-The only mandatory property is `language`, all other have defaults.
+The only mandatory property is `language`; all others have defaults.

 ```console
 % mkdir -p my-project && cd my-project